 - The school day starts at 8.00am when children can begin to come into school. - Registers are taken at 8.30am or 9.00am depending on Year Group - Children arriving after 9.00am are required to come into school via the school reception.
-If accompanied by a parent/carer they must sign in at reception and provide a reason for their lateness, which is recorded. - At 9.00am the registers will be closed for Year 9 and at 9.30am the registers will be closed for Year 7 and 8.
-In accordance with the regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean that they have an unauthorised absence; - The school may contact parents/carers regarding punctuality concerns.
+If accompanied by a parent/carer they must sign in at reception and provide a reason for their lateness, which is recorded. - The end of the school day is: 3pm for year 10 & 13 and 3.30pm for Year 11 & 12 - At 9.00am the registers will be closed in accordance with the regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean that they have an unauthorised absence; - The school may contact parents/carers regarding punctuality concerns. - From time to time a member of school staff will undertake a 'Late Gate' check, greeting

-- From time to time a member of school staff will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school. - Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
+- late arrivals at the main entrance to the school. - Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
 If your child has a persistent lateness record, you may be asked to meet with the Senior Attendance Officer or member of staff allocated to support.